FOUND WOOD CONSTRUCTIONS

 ABREVBLDG, 1983, found polychromed wood, 36 x 36 x 2 1/2 inches.
 Private collection, Oregon

-Armchair Traveller, 1992-93, collage on wood, chair arms, windows, 20 1/2 x 63 x 8 inches.
+Armchair Traveller, 1992-93, cut-and-pasted printed paper on wood, mixed media, 20 1/2 x 63 x 8 inches.
 Collection of the Ewing Gallery of Art + Architecture, University of Tennessee, Knoxville

 Homage To Mopetown, 1990, Found (polychromed) wood, brick, hardware, 49 1/2 x 52 x 11 inches